tigerclaw-az/ejwaibel.github.io/resume.md

 * Engineered robust, scalable and extendable JavaScript
 * Created and deployed advanced RESTful API interfaces with PHP and SOAP
 * Converted raw images and layouts from a graphic designer into CSS3/HTML5 themes utilizing mustache.js
+* Developed and maintained large single-page web application that supports all major browsers and OS
+* Built and extended custom AJAX methods using jQuery deferred
+* Designed and developed advanced RESTful API interfaces with PHP and SOAP Web Services
+* Extended existing jQuery UI widgets and built custom widgets
+* Performed Subversion and Git operations within a development and production environment
+* Assisted in managing Git merge requests with multiple developers and branches through Gitlab
+* Maintained central Git server and repository for all development
+* Managed product enhancements and defects timely in an agile development process

 #### Art Institute of Phoenix
 : *Adjunct Professor - Graphic & Web Design*